rifqirosyidi/rifqirosyidi/README.md

 #### I'm a Fresh Graduate Student, Web Developer
 - 🔭 I’m currently working on: Blog & Design, and some Personal Project
-- 🌱 I’m currently learning GraphQL, NodeJS, MongoDB and other Javascript Framework. 🤣
+- 🌱 I’m currently learning GraphQL, GatsbyJS, and other Javascript Framework. 🤣
 - 👯 I’m looking to forward to collaborate.
 - ⚡ Fun fact: I eat Food. 🍜